-- NEDPA Seeks Member Services Director.
+- NEDPA seeks applicants for new staff position: Director of Member Services and Industry Relations.
 CLICK HERE for position description and application instructions.

 - The Cornell Agricultural Workforce Development website is a new resource available to agricultural employers.
 Visit the website to learn more about I-9 SOPs, workforce regulations, human resources management, and subscribe to The Ag Workforce Journal to stay up-to-date on the latest issues and topics in ag labor.

 - Frequently Asked Questions Regarding Manure Storage In NYS: NYS Agriculture & Markets and NYS Department of Environmental Conservation answers questions concerning dairy farm manure storage.

 - New York State Ag & Markets has posted Estimate of NYS Dairy Processing Capacity on their website.
 This presentation was made to the Milk Market Advisory Council.

 - Recruiting in a Multi-Generational Talent Pool, written by Dan Simmons, a professional recruiter and owner of Continental Search, helps employers understand the communication and motivation differences of generations in today's workforce.